HT-28

 Helicopter Training Squadron 28 (HT-28) is a United States Navy helicopter training squadron based at Naval Air Station Whiting Field in Milton, Florida.
 The squadron, known as the Hellions, is one of three Advanced Helicopter Training squadrons that produces aviators for the Navy, Marine Corps and Coast Guard.
-They fall under the command of Training Air Wing Five and fly both the TH-57B Sea Ranger basic helicopter trainer and the TH-57C Sea Ranger advanced helicopter trainer.
+They fall under the command of Training Air Wing Five and fly the TH-73A Thrasher helicopter trainer.
 The squadron's tactical call sign is "Lucky."

 Mission

 HT-28's primary mission is to transition student aviators through basic and advanced rotary wing pilot training.
 Along with its sister squadrons, HT-8 and HT-18, HT-28 provides advanced helicopter flight instruction to all Navy, US Marine Corps, and US Coast Guard helicopter flight students as well as international students from several allied nations.
 Additionally, HT-28 conducts a shortened helicopter syllabus for prospective MV-22 Osprey pilots.

 Basic training introduces and develops student skills in helicopter flight maneuvers as well as training in visual navigation and tactics.
 Advanced training completes an intensive curriculum of basic and radio instruments, advanced tactics, and shipboard landings.
 The completion of this exacting training syllabus culminates in a highly trained and proficient all-weather aviator.
 Students who successfully complete the program earn the right to wear the coveted Wings of Gold.